RULE 1 - PURPOSE, ADOPTION, AND AMENDMENT OF CIVIL SERVICE COMMISSION RULES

-The purpose of these rules is to ensure a fair and effective system of human resource administration, which is based upon the following merit principles: (CSC 2/24/09)
+The purpose of these rules is to ensure a fair and effective system of human resource management, which is based upon the following merit principles: (CSC 2/24/09) (CSC 12/15/15)

-A. Providing fair treatment of applicants and employees in all aspects of human resource administration without regard to race, color, creed, religion, ancestry, national origin, sex, affectional preference, disability, age, marital status, status with regard to public assistance or any other non-merit factor; (CSC 2/24/09)
+A. Providing fair treatment of applicants and employees in all aspects of human resource management without regard to age, ancestry, color, creed, disability, familial status, gender, pregnancy, genetic information, sex, marital status, national origin, race, religion, sexual orientation (including gender identity), status with regard to public assistance, and veteran’s status (including Vietnam Era Veteran Status) or other protected class status or any other non-merit factor.
+(CSC 2/24/09) (CSC 12/15/15)

 B. Providing for the objective, non-biased evaluation and classification of jobs;